Welcome to Fort Worth: The City of Cowboys and Culture

 There are so many ways to get outside and explore Fort Worth!
 Some of the big, more touristy attractions are the Fort Worth Zoo and the Fort Worth Botanic Garden (both definitely worth a visit!).
 The Fort Worth Nature Center and Refuge has miles of hiking trails, and it’s also a great place to canoe.

-But Fort Worth has over 11,700 acres of parkland—so these are just the beginning.
+But the city has over 11,700 acres of parkland—so these are just the beginning.
 There’s so much to do: hiking, biking, boating, fishing, sports, jogging and walking, golfing, horseback riding, and much more!
 At Trinity Trails alone you can find over 40 miles of trails, five boat launches, horseback trails, and a water-ski course.
 And there are over 200 other parks to explore.

 Property listing data provided by NTREIS multiple listing service.